North Korea Parades Hybrid 'Frankenmissile', Then Fails Yet Another Missile Launch Test

 It's nice that they are thinking of the environment and building hybrid missiles.

-NK *is* a credible threat (Score:5, Interesting)
+NK *is* a credible threat (Score:4, Interesting)

 North Korea is a credible threat because they have SLBM's (Submarine-Launched-Ballistic-Missiles.)
 They can get very close - they don't need the kind of range an ICMB design provides.